Bilgetz/HopelessEntityAnalyzer/README.md

 ### Informations ###

-This is strategie for generate EmberJs component for [Hopeless Entity Analyzer](https://github.com/Bilgetz/HopelessEntityAnalyzer)
+This is a Gradle plugin for analyze entity and generate file from it. you can see an example [Here](https://github.com/Bilgetz/HopelessEmberGeneratorStrategies)

 ### How to use ###
 ``